 Ley’s blog post appeared 5 months before Prause’s EEG study was formally published.
 A month later (April 10th) Psychology Today editors unpublished Ley’s blog post due to controversies surrounding its unsubstantiated claims and Prause’s refusal to provided her unpublished study to anyone else.
 The day Steele et al., and its extensive associated press went public, Ley re-published his blog post.
 Ley changed the date of his blog post to July 25 2013, eventually closing comments (Update, 2019: David Ley is now being compensated by porn industry giant xHamster to promote its websites and convince users that porn addiction and sex addiction are myths).

 Prause’s carefully orchestrated PR campaign resulted in worldwide media coverage with all the headlines claiming that sex addiction had been debunked(!).
-In TV interviews and in the UCLA press release Nicole Prause made two wholly unsupported claim about her EEG study:
+In TV interviews and in the UCLA press release Nicole Prause made two wholly unsupported claims about her EEG study:

 - Subjects’ brains did not respond like other addicts.